Papua New Guinea: Crime and human rights

 Papua New Guinean children, men and women show their support for putting an end to violence against women during a White Ribbon Day march.

 Papua New Guinea is considered to have one of the highest rates of violence against women in the world, with widespread domestic and sexual violence affecting women and children.
+Nearly 60% of women and girls (aged 15–49) in Papua New Guinea have experienced some form of physical sexual violence in their lifetime.
 Such violence imposes both personal and communal costs, and is likely a reason why female participation in politics is the lowest in the region, and deters parents from sending their daughters to school.
 The 1971 Sorcery Act allowed for accusations of sorcery to act as a defence for murder until the act was repealed in 2013.
 An estimated 50–150 alleged witches are killed each year in Papua New Guinea.
 Homosexual acts are prohibited by law in Papua New Guinea.

 While tribal violence has long been a way of life in the highlands regions, an increase in firearms has led to greater loss of life.
-In the past, rival groups had been known to utilise axes, bush knives and traditional weapons, while respecting rules of engagement that prevented violence while hunting or at markets.
+In the past, rival groups had been known to use axes, bush knives and traditional weapons, while respecting rules of engagement that prevented violence while hunting or at markets.
 These norms have been changing with a greater uptake of firearms.
 The smuggling and theft of ammunition have also increased violence in these regions.
 The police forces and military find it difficult to maintain control.
 Violence between raskol gangs occurs in both urban and rural areas, and some gangs have become linked to politicians.
 Raskol violence has depressed economic activity in rural areas.

 The Royal Papua New Guinea Constabulary is responsible for maintaining law and order.
 It has been challenged in this as more advanced weaponry exacerbates tribal conflicts, as well as being unable to prevent violence against women.
 These challenges are compounded by underfunding, which has contributed to low morale.
 Issues have been raised regarding human rights abuses and destruction of property as a result of police actions.
 The constabulary has been troubled by infighting, political interference, and corruption.